Scrum

 Scrum is intended to help teams and organizations create value incrementally in a complex environment.

-I personally don't feel like I have enough experience with other "frameworks" to really support how the scrum guide refers to scrum as a "lightweight" framework.
-I know that there are a few concrete details with lots of room to embody the theories & values underneath the events, artifacts, and team structure.
+There are just a few concrete details with lots of room to embody the theories & values that support the events, artifacts, and team structure.
 Transparency, Inspection, Adaptation, Respect, Courage, Empiricism, Lean Thinking... these things are so much more than Scrum, but without those things the implementation of Scrum can leave a room feeling deflated, powerless, annoyed, overburdened, and disinterested.

 Scrum Theories